PeteMichaud/MapProjectorStudio/examples.md

 ## InvertFromMercator

-If you start with a projection other than equirectangular, use the --invert flag to convert FROM the target projection
+If you start with a projection other than equirectangular, use the --invert flag to convert FROM the target projection.
+Notice that some projections don't include the necessary data to completely recreate an equirect map.

 `--projection mercator --invert -f ..\..\Tests\earth_mercator.png -o ..\..\Tests\Output\InvertFromMercator.png`